wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 ## Removal of the email-password based node registration

 With the release of Wallarm node 4.6, email-password based registration of Wallarm nodes in the Cloud has been removed.
-This method was deprecated with the [release of version 4.0](older-versions/what-is-new/#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens), and most customers have already migrated to a new registration method.
+This method was deprecated with the release of version 4.0, and most customers have already migrated to a new registration method.
 If you have not done so yet, it is now mandatory to switch to the token-based node registration method to continue with Wallarm node 4.6 and above.

 Nodes of version 4.6 and above can only be registered using tokens, which ensures a more secure and faster connection to the Wallarm Cloud.
 Instructions for migrating to the token-based node registration method are provided in each migration guide to help with the transition.

+Changes in node registration methods also result in some updates in node types.
+[Read more](older-versions/what-is-new.md#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens)

 ## New blocking page